OSGeo/gdal/doc/source/programs/ogr2ogr.rst

 .. option:: -gcp <ungeoref_x> <ungeoref_y> <georef_x> <georef_y> [<elevation>]

+    Use the indicated ground control point to compute a coordinate transformation.
+    The transformation method can be selected by specifying the :option:`-order` or :option:`-tps` options.
+    Note that unlike raster tools such as gdal_edit or gdal_translate, GCPs are not added to the output dataset.
-    Add the indicated ground control point.
-This option may be provided multiple times to provide a set of GCPs.
+    This option may be provided multiple times to provide a set of GCPs (at least 2 GCPs are needed).

 .. option:: -order <n>